Gung Ho! The True Story of Carlson’s Makin Island Raiders (December 20, 1943)

 Written by Lieutenant W.S.
-LeFracois, U.S.M.C., Lucien Hubbard and Joseph Hoffman.
+LeFracois, U.S.M.C., Lucien Hubbard and Joseph Hoffman

 The Actors: Randolph Scott (Colonel Thorwald), Alan Curtis (John Harbison), Noah Beery Jr. (Corporal Kurt Richter), J. Carrol Naish (Lieutenant C.J.
-Cristoforos), Sam Levene (Leo 'Transport' Andreof), David Bruce (Larry O'Ryan), Richard Lane (Captain Dunphy), Walter Sande (‘Gunner’ McBride), Louis Jean Heydt (Lieutenant Roland Browning), Robert Mitchum ('Pig-Iron' Matthews), Rod Cameron (Rube Tedrow), Grace McDonald (Kathleen Corrigan), Milburn Stone (Commander Blake), Peter Coe (Kozzarowski), Harold Landon (Frankie Montana), Irving Bacon (Harry the hamburger man), Eddie Coke (Chief Clerk), Dudley Dickerson (mess boy), John Frazer (signal officer), Alex Havier (Filipino), Joe Haworth (singing marine), Bill Healy (marine Sergeant), Chet Huntley (narrator), John James (Buddy Andrews), Robert Kent (submarine navigator Robinson), Liparit (Japanese Dialogue), Clarence Lung (Japanese officer), Don McGill (clerk), Bernard Sell (helmsman), Nick Shaid (old guard), Carl Vernell (marine on submarine), Prince Waln (Japanese soldier), Bruce Wong (Japanese pilot).
+Cristoforos), Sam Levene (Leo 'Transport' Andreof), David Bruce (Larry O'Ryan), Richard Lane (Captain Dunphy), Walter Sande (‘Gunner’ McBride), Louis Jean Heydt (Lieutenant Roland Browning), Robert Mitchum ('Pig-Iron' Matthews), Rod Cameron (Rube Tedrow), Grace McDonald (Kathleen Corrigan), Milburn Stone (Commander Blake), Peter Coe (Kozzarowski), Harold Landon (Frankie Montana), Irving Bacon (Harry the hamburger man), Eddie Coke (Chief Clerk), Dudley Dickerson (mess boy), John Frazer (signal officer), Alex Havier (Filipino), Joe Haworth (singing marine), Bill Healy (marine Sergeant), Chet Huntley (narrator), John James (Buddy Andrews), Robert Kent (submarine navigator Robinson), Liparit (Japanese Dialogue), Clarence Lung (Japanese officer), Don McGill (clerk), Bernard Sell (helmsman), Nick Shaid (old guard), Carl Vernell (marine on submarine), Prince Waln (Japanese soldier), Bruce Wong (Japanese pilot)

 Free Download of the old movie Gung Ho!

-Gung-Ho-1943.mp4 (4005mb - 720x540)
+Gung-Ho-1943.mp4 (756mb - 720x526)

-I create web sites for a living, and have been honored to create a couple of web sites dedicated to WWII marines.
-One site honors the bloodiest battle that the U.S. Marines ever fought in at Tarawa Island in the Pacific, TarawaTheAftermath.com, and another tells the story of one of the Marines that fought on Tarawa and beyond, Open-Fire.us
+I create web sites for a living, and have been honored to create a web site dedicated to WWII marines honoring the bloodiest battle that the U.S. Marines ever fought in at Tarawa Island in the Pacific, Tarawa, The Aftermath —».

-A few weeks after Pearl Harbor, Carlson organized a small group of rough and tough misfits from within the Marine Raiders Battalians to carry out specially planned operations against special enemy targets, and their first mission was to knock out a critical communications link that the Japanese had between Hawaii and Australia on Makin Island.
-This movie was released in 1943, while the war was still raging, and was designed in part to give encouragement to the folks back home as their young sons were fighting far, far away.
+A few weeks after Pearl Harbor, Carlson organized a small group of rough and tough misfits from within the Marine Raiders Battalians to carry out specially planned operations against special enemy targets, and their first mission was to knock out a critical communications link that the enemy had installed between Hawaii and Australia on Makin Island.
+This movie was released in 1943, while Wold War Two was still raging, and was designed in part to give encouragement to the folk back home as their young sons were fighting far, far away.